SharePoint/PnP-Guidance/articles/Personalize-search-results-sample-app-for-SharePoint.md

-- Uses  **PeopleManager** to get all user profile properties for the user running this app.
+- Uses  **PeopleManager** to get all user profile properties for the user running this add-in.

 - Retrieves and checks the value of the  **AboutMe** user profile property.
 If the value of the **AboutMe** property is **AppTest**, the search query retrieves all sites using the query string  `contentclass:"STS_Site"`.
 If the value of the  **AboutMe** property is not **AppTest**, the team site filter is appended to the query string ( `WebTemplate=STS`), and the search query retrieves team sites only.